Nant1ng/Nant1ng/README.md

 ## I'm a Student at Medieinstitutet in Stockholm

-- 🌱 I’m currently learning REST API in PHP.
+- 🌱 I’m currently learning React.

 <br/>